Azure/Industrial-IoT/e2e-tests/IIoTPlatform-E2E-Tests/readme.md

 * Stop the app service instance in the resource group.
 * Start the TestEventProcessor service from the tools\e2etesting\TestEventProcessor\TestEventProcessor.sln solution file
-* Change the launchSettings.json generated from KeyVault and change the TESTEVENTPROCESSOR_* variables to the defaults in the TestEventProcessor's appsettings.json and launchSettings.json files.
+* Change the .env file generated from KeyVault and change the TESTEVENTPROCESSOR_* variables to the default values found in the TestEventProcessor's appsettings.json and launchSettings.json files.
     "TESTEVENTPROCESSOR_BASEURL": "https://localhost:49450",
     "TESTEVENTPROCESSOR_USERNAME": "username",